jsvine/pdfplumber/README.md

 ### Specific comparisons

+- [`PLAYA-PDF`](https://github.com/dhdaines/playa) provides the foundation for `pdfplumber`.
+It focuses on parsing PDFs and does not do layout analysis or text extraction.

-- [`pdfminer.six`](https://github.com/pdfminer/pdfminer.six) provides the foundation for `pdfplumber`.
-It primarily focuses on parsing PDFs, analyzing PDF layouts and object positioning, and extracting text.
+- [`pdfminer.six`](https://github.com/pdfminer/pdfminer.six) focuses on parsing PDFs, with some functionality for analyzing PDF layouts and object positioning, and extracting text.
 It does not provide tools for table extraction or visual debugging.

 - [`PyPDF2`](https://github.com/mstamy2/PyPDF2) is a pure-Python library "capable of splitting, merging, cropping, and transforming the pages of PDF files.
 It can also add custom data, viewing options, and passwords to PDF files."
 It can extract page text, but does not provide easy access to shape objects (rectangles, lines, etc.), table-extraction, or visually debugging tools.